msetzu/data-mining/README.md

 ```
 $ python hr.py -d all
 $ python hr.py -d satisfaction_level,last_evaluation
+$ python hr.py --correlation
 ```

 ### Save to file
 The script automatically saves the plotted graphs in the working directory with a `.png` extension.

+### Teamwork
+In order to collaborate create a branch with your name.
+In order to add a feature/plot relevant to one of the project section either add it to the existing file or create one of your own, if it does not exist.
+For instance, plots and features relevant to the data analysis section go to `analysis.py`, future clustering functions will go to `clustering.py` and so on.